carlossantillana/rshell/README.md

 2. If || is the second connector it will act as &&
 3. Doesn't allow mkdir s && ls && rmdir s (mkdir s && rmdir s works)
 4. Will not allow more than 2 connectors (throws out of range)
-5. does not pass any test .sh file case.
-I may have made those wrong